 In December 2002, Croatian Parliament ratified the decision of the Government on the participation of a Military Police platoon of the Croatian Army in the International Security Assistance Force (ISAF) in Afghanistan.
 Croatia is a signatory to the Memorandum of Understanding ISAF III.
-It has been actively involved in the NATO-led ISAF peace support mission with a military contingent since 2003 (currently the tenth rotation is deployed) and with a civilian component since 2005.
-The Croatian military contingent has assumed a variety of tasks, including training and mentoring the Afghan National Army, and has expanded geographically beyond Kabul to several locations in the North and the West of the country.
+It has been actively involved in the NATO-led ISAF peace support mission with a military contingent since 2003 and with a civilian component since 2005.
+At the moment the fourteenth rotation of the military contingent is deployed in Afghanistan.
+The Croatian military contingent has assumed a variety of tasks, including training and mentoring the Afghan National Army with the specialized units tailored to the needs of the ISAF mission.
+It has expanded geographically beyond Kabul to several locations in the North and the West of the country.
 In December 2006, Croatian Parliament ratified the decision on increasing the military contribution to ISAF to the maximum of 200 troops in 2007, and to 300 in 2008.
-Today, Croatia has 203 soldiers with ISAF, and it will have close to 300 when the next rotation (August/September 2008) takes place In July 2007, two police advisors from the Croatian civilian team, deployed with the PRT Feyzabad since January 2005, became part of the EU mission EUPOL AFGHANISTAN, whereas a diplomat continued his engagement as deputy head for civilian affairs with the German-led Provincial Reconstruction Team (PRT) Feyzabad.
-Also, Croatia continues its engagement and support to the Lithuanian-led PRT in Chaghcharan and the Hungarian-led PRT in Pol-e-Khomri.
+Additionally, Croatian Parliament ratified the decision on the military contribution to ISAF to the maximum of 300 troops in 2009.
+Croatia has 278 soldiers currently within ISAF operation.
+By the end of May 2009 the strength of the contingent will be approximately 300 troops.
+In July 2007, two police advisors from the Croatian civilian team, deployed with the PRT Feyzabad since January 2005, became part of the EU mission EUPOL AFGHANISTAN, whereas a diplomat continued his engagement as deputy head for civilian affairs with the German-led Provincial Reconstruction Team (PRT) Feyzabad.
+Croatia continues its engagement and support to the Lithuanian-led PRT in Chaghcharan and the Hungarian-led PRT in Pol-e-Khomri.
 Croatian contribution to the international efforts in stabilizing the situation in Afghanistan is the most extensive engagement of the Republic of Croatia in an international peace-support operation.
 It also reflects the determination and the capability of Croatia to contribute to NATO's operations, as well as the long-term commitment of the Republic of Croatia to support international efforts in the stabilization of Afghanistan.